otrenav/tabelog-scrapy/README.md

          manually in the terminal.
 This is just to make it easier.
 3. Execute main function:
    - `$ python main.py ...` (see usage section)
+4. Process results:
+   - `$ cd process_results/`
+   - `$ bash process_results.sh`

 ## Usage

 ### Local environment

-`$ python main.py --prefecture=<prefecture>`
+`$ python main.py --prefectures=<prefecture>,...,<prefecture> --category_groups=1,2,3,4`

-The `prefecture` argument is optional.
-If it's not supplied all prefectures will be scrapped automatically.
-The results will be saved within the `scrapy/` diectory, and the name will depend on the date and whether or not a specific prefecture was chosen.
-If no prefecture was chosen, the string `all-prefectures` will be prepended.
-If a prefecture was chosen, it's name in lowercase will be prepended.
+The `prefectures` argument must receive a list separated by commas and without spaces, with the desired prefecture names, in lower case.
+Most of the time these should be taken from the groups in the *List of prefectures* below.
+The `category_groups` parameter (optional) must receive a list separated by commas and without spaces, of the group numbers in the `constants.py` file.
+The purpose of these groups is to split the number of results to be retrieved into groups to avoid being blocked by Tabelog.
+This is useful in the case of Tokyo, where there are more than 70,000 restaurants (which seems to be the limit of allowed scraped results from a single IP).
+If the `cateogry_groups` parameter is not provided, all groups will be scraped for the given prefectures.

 ### Google Compute Engine

 To be able to turn off the instance automatically after finishing scraping, we need to specify the `project`, `zone`, and `instance` names chosen when creating the instance.
 This will be sent to the `main` file as such:

 ```
-$ python main.py --prefecture=<prefecture>
+$ python main.py --prefectures=<prefecture>,...,<prefecture>
+                 --category_groups=1,2,3,4
                  --project=<google_cloud_project>
                  --zone=<google_cloud_zone>
                  --instance=<google_cloud_instance>
 ```

 The `prefecture` argument is optional.
 If it's not supplied all prefectures will be scrapped automatically.
 Save name conventions as in the Local Environment case apply.
 However the data will be saved to a GCS bucket.
 It will be stored under the same project in Google Cloud.

 The `project`, `zone`, and `instance` names are optional (even if working inside a GCE).
 If we're in a GCE instance but these parameters are not supplied, the code will execute as if it were inside a local environment, and no GCE instance deletion will occur.
 If one of these parameters is supplied, all must be supplied.
 If this is the case the data will sill be saved within the same Google Cloud project, but the instance will remain turned on until manually deleted.
 This may increase billing and is not recommended.

 > Warning: Google Cloud arguments are not checked to be valid
 > within so you must be careful they are correct when using them.

+### Process the results

+Processing the results will save all the JSON files in the `./inputs/json/` directory into the `./inputs/csv/raw/` as CSVs.
+Then it will process each of them and save its clean version in `./inputs/csv/clean/`.
+Finally, it will take all of those CSVs, join them, and save them into a single file in `./outputs/data.csv`.
+An analysis script will also be executed, which will create the final two files with diagnosis around the `data.csv` file.

 ## Making the repository private

 This repository is currently public so that we can clone it within the GCE instance without having to make any configurations regardin SSH keys.
 However, if we would like to keep the repository private, it can be done and we would have to make an extra setup step for each GCE instance.
 Since this is not desired to keep the code as easy to use as possible, it's not currently implemented this way, and the repository is kept public.

 ## Resources